 However, some medical professionals do have theories on how melatonin supplements could potentially interact with oral contraceptives.

-Savita Ginde, MD, vice president of medical affairs at Stride Community Health Center and former chief medical officer of Planned Parenthood of the Rocky Mountains, explained that melatonin is naturally produced in the pineal gland, the same gland that regulates female hormone levels.
-"While there are no definitive studies, "one can propose that taking or adding external melatonin could impact natural cycles, whether it's natural sleep cycles or natural hormonal cycles, such as those that impact ovulation and menstrual cycles and thus affect fertility," Dr. Ginde told POPSUGAR.
+For one, melatonin is naturally produced in the pineal gland, the same gland that regulates sex hormones, says Savita Ginde, MD, a physician and women's healthcare specialist, and the former chief medical officer of Planned Parenthood of the Rocky Mountains.
+And while there are no definitive studies, "one can propose that taking or adding external melatonin could impact natural cycles, whether it's natural sleep cycles or natural hormonal cycles, such as those that impact ovulation and menstrual cycles and thus affect fertility," Dr. Ginde explains.

-It's also important to note that melatonin may interfere with certain types of birth control pills — such as progestin-only pills or combination pills — more than others, though there hasn't been enough research conducted to determine exactly how and to what extent that's the case.
-For this reason, Dr. Bartos recommends erring on the side of caution if you regularly take melatonin.
-"I would switch to a LARC (long-active reversible contraceptive) such as an IUD," she said.
+It's also important to note that melatonin may interact with certain types of birth control pills differently than others, though there hasn't been enough research conducted to determine exactly how and to what extent that's the case.

-If you're taking melatonin more than "every so often," both Dr. Bartos and Dr. Ginde recommend talking to your doctor to ensure that you're protected from unwanted pregnancy and that your sleep issues are being adequately treated.
-"If sleep is an issue, don't self-diagnose," Dr. Ginde said.
+In all, if you're taking melatonin more than "every so often," both Dr. Bartos and Dr. Ginde recommend talking to your doctor to ensure that you're protected from unwanted pregnancy and that your sleep issues are being adequately treated.
+"If sleep is an issue, don't self-diagnose," Dr. Ginde says.
 "Talk with your physician about solutions, and if melatonin is part of that plan, you and your doctor can review if and how a particular dose will impact your specific type of birth control."